Close

 2. Aisha Jenkins: Embracing Single Motherhood by Choice

-after her marriage ended in divorce, Aisha Jenkins chose to become a single mother by choice.
+After her marriage ended in divorce and no children, Aisha Jenkins decided to become a single mother by choice.
 She now has two children and actively supports other single mothers through a podcast and community group.
 Aisha’s story highlights the empowerment found in intentional parenting and the fulfillment that can come from embracing non-traditional family structures.

 3. Sheila Mensah: Balancing Work and Single Parenthood